 Other equine stars who have raised the roof at Greystoke include Feels Like Gold (Becher Chase 1999); Telemoss (West Yorkshire Hurdle 2004); Direct Access (Rehearsal Chase 2005); Harmony Brig (Rehearsal Chase 2007); Noble Alan (Scottish Champion Hurdle 2009) and Eduard (Future Champion Novices’ Chase 2014).

-While Simply Ned is in the twilight of his career, there are so many promising young horses who will continue to fly the Greystoke flag.
-Reivers Lad is a novice chaser that that Nicky is hoping becomes another proper Saturday horse; Ribble Valley is among a promising clutch of bumper horses and Glittering Love is a tough and talented gelding who knows how to win his races!
+While Takingrisks is in the twilight of his career, there are many promising young horses who will continue to fly the flag.
+Nells Son won on his hurdles debut in October and his form figures 2/11-1so he is a very exciting horse for the future.
+Marown is a lovely chaser that Nicky is hoping becomes another proper Saturday horse; Rose Of Siena is among a promising clutch of bumper horses and Glittering Love is a tough and talented gelding who knows how to win his races!